Neighborhoods (Blink-182 album): Recording and production

+Pre-production

-Blink-182 began recording demos of new material in 2009.
-All three members brought song ideas that they had worked on for years.
-As the band got back together, Barker said that the trio immediately "got inspired" by practicing their old songs and listening to them again, and they decided to record demos.
-There were four demos done, and only one was near completion, "Up All Night".
-The trio wanted to release it as a single then, but quickly realized that it was too ambitious to complete it before their reunion tour began in July.
+The band approached recording with cautious excitement.
+Hoppus said: "When Blink got back together, it was like we were huddled around a tiny flame, and no one wanted to breathe too hard and blow it out. [...]
+We weren't taking Blink for granted anymore.
+We were respectful of each other and careful to protect the spark we shared when we played."
+They first began making demos of new material in 2009, with all three bringing song ideas that they had worked on for years.
+They completed four demos, with one near completion, "Up All Night".
+The band wanted to release it as a single then but quickly realized that it was too ambitious to complete it before their reunion tour began in July.
 Sessions were stalled by the summer 2009 reunion tour, during which the band reconnected musically and emotionally.
-During the tour, Barker got a phone call that DJ AM had overdosed and died in New York, which heavily affected him.
-In addition to the tragedy regarding DJ AM, DeLonge was diagnosed with skin cancer the following year, but this eventually cleared up.
-The band did a large amount of writing before leaving on tour, but upon its completion, they took time off to "chill and do other stuff", with intentions to regroup in 2010.
+They did a large amount of writing before leaving on tour, but upon its completion, they took time off to "chill and do other stuff", with intentions to regroup in 2010.
 In June and July 2010, Blink-182 spent time at their rehearsal spot, with the intention to wrap up touring by September and stay in the studio for the rest of the year until the record was finished.
 The album sessions were to be partially documented in The Blinkumentary, which was scrapped in 2012.